Couverture de Outside Insights

 Hosted by entrepreneur and lifelong learner Chris Burkhard, the show explores how bold leaders, builders, and thinkers close the gap between the life they have and the life they want.
 Through honest conversations and powerful stories, we unpack the lessons that shape real lives and careers.

-If you're looking for ideas that challenge you, motivate you, and help you grow — you’re in the right place.
+If you're looking for ideas that challenge you, motivate you, and help you grow, you’re in the right place.

-🎙️ New episodes drop every other week.
+🎙️ New episodes drop once a month.

 🌐 Listen at myplacers.com/outside-insights

-📩 Follow for fresh insights that meet you where you are — and push you further.
+📩 Follow for fresh insights that meet you where you are, and push you further.

 © 2026 Outside Insights